Hodge, Da Silva Lead West Indies Fightback In 2nd Test - UrduPoint

 Hodge, Da Silva Lead West Indies Fightback In 2nd Test

-Brisbane, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2024) Kavem Hodge and Joshua Da Silva led a West Indies fightback in the middle session of the second Test to reach 145-5 against Australia at the Gabba on Thursday.
+Brisbane, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2024) Kavem Hodge and Joshua Da Silva put on 149 runs for the sixth wicket to lead a West Indies fightback against Australia on the first day of the second Test on Thursday as the visitors reached 266-8 at stumps.

-Hodge and wicketkeeper Da Silva came together at the start of the second session with the West Indies in huge trouble at 64-5.
+Hodge and wicketkeeper Da Silva were together at the start of the second session with the West Indies in huge trouble at 64-5.

-But the pair dug in and put on an 81-run partnership to take the visitors to tea on the first day without further loss.
+The pair dug in and batted for over a session and a half before Da Silva was finally dismissed for 79, trapped lbw by off-spinner Nathan Lyon with the score on 213.

-Hodge was not out 44 and Da Silva was unbeaten on 37 at the break, the two West Indians mixing resolute defence with some exciting shot-making to give their side some hope.
+Hodge, playing only his second Test, then fell to the second new ball 12 runs later when he edged Mitchell Starc (4-68) to Steve Smith at second slip for an impressive 71.

-Mitchell Starc took three wickets in the first session to put Australia in control at the first break.
+Debutant Kevin Sinclair was not out 16 at the close, with Alzarri Joseph dismissed for an entertaining 32 off 22 balls from the last ball of the day.

-Starc bowled with pace and aggression as he claimed his 350th Test wicket but he was helped by some poor shots from the West Indies batsmen, most of whom were playing in a day-night Test for the first time.
+Hodge and Da Silva mixed resolute defence with some exciting shot-making throughout their partnership to give their side some hope after a disappointing start to the innings.

 After winning the toss and deciding to bat first on a hot day under clear skies, West Indies skipper Kraigg Brathwaite would have been hoping to get the visitors off to a good start at the top of the order.